acritelli/beerTracker/README.md

 ## Install and configure MongoDB

 The instructions below are for MongoDB 3.4.
-You should consult the [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/](official installation instructions) to ensure that you are installing the latest version according to MongoDB's best practices.
+You should consult the [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/] (official installation instructions) to ensure that you are installing the latest version according to MongoDB's best practices.

 Install vim: `yum install -y vim`